jiwonlee-dev/AuthCropper/README.md

 3. Run

+   1. Verify the signature

+      First the signature (any applied signature) should be verified for the input image.

-   1. Type a decryption block range
+   2. Type a decryption block range

       ![input Example](images/inputExample.PNG)

-   2. Both Encrypted and Decrypted images are generated
+   3. Both Encrypted and Decrypted images are generated

       ![Enc Example](images/enc_dog.jpg)